 have widespread input from individuals representing key segments of the soybean production and protection system.
 Members from select Non-Governmental Organizations (NGOs) with expertise on policy, social, and environmental issues are also desired.

-The ISRC has three industry members: Bayer CropScience, Cornelius Seed, and Monsanto.
+The ISRC has three industry members: BASF, Bayer CropScience, and Cornelius Seed.

 For more information, please contact:

 Dr. Greg Tylka, ISRC Director, email@example.com, or call 515-294-0878